YogeshKumarBeniwal/WebSocketWithUnity/README.md

 # WebSocketWithUnity
-WebSocket sharp implementation in unity project.
+WebSocket-sharp implementation in unity project.
+(A project from 2019)